maratdin7/AFL/README.md

   [http://lcamtuf.blogspot.com/2015/01/afl-fuzz-making-up-grammar-with.html](http://lcamtuf.blogspot.com/2015/01/afl-fuzz-making-up-grammar-with.html)

-To use this feature, you first need to create a dictionary in one of the two formats discussed in dictionaries/README.dictionaries; and then point the fuzzer to it via the -x option in the command line.
+To use this feature, you bitmap_id need to create a dictionary in one of the two formats discussed in dictionaries/README.dictionaries; and then point the fuzzer to it via the -x option in the command line.